Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand the constitutional limits on government regulation of protected expression, especially when regulation is based on the content of speech.
-This article covers:
+For the MBE, you are required to understand constitutional limits on government regulation of expression, with a focus on the following syllabus points:

 - The distinction between content-based and content-neutral regulation of expression.

-- The strict scrutiny standard for content-based restrictions.
+- The strict scrutiny standard for content-based restrictions of protected speech.

-- Categories of unprotected or less protected speech (e.g., obscenity, incitement, fighting words).
+- Categories of unprotected or less protected speech (e.g., obscenity, incitement, fighting words, true threats, commercial speech).

 - The difference between prior restraints and subsequent punishments.

-- The application of these principles to statutes, ordinances, and government actions.
+- The application of these principles to statutes, ordinances, and government actions in different forums (public, limited public, nonpublic).

 Test Your Knowledge